kmikawa/adobe-ps-api-sdk-sample/src/sample/batch_script/README.md

 #### Create a Photoshop API credential

-[Sing up](https://developer.adobe.com/photoshop/api/signup/?ref=signup) to create a credential in order to use Photoshop API.
+[Sign up](https://developer.adobe.com/photoshop/api/signup/?ref=signup) to create a credential in order to use Photoshop API.
 When creating a credential, a zip file (*config.zip*) will be automatically downloaded.
 It contains your private key (*private.key*).
 Please store the private key securely, since Adobe does not retain a copy of it.

 ## Get Client ID (apiKey) and Token